scheinerman/FlexLinearAlgebra.jl/README.md

 ```
 The indices for a `FlexVector` `v` can be recovered using `keys(v)`.

-**Note**: Is is not an error to access a key that is undefined for a given
+**Note**: It is not an error to access a key that is undefined for a given
 vector.
 Even if `k` is not a key, one may assign to `v[k]`, in which case
 the vector is modified to include that value.
 One may also look up the value
 `v[k]` in which case zero is returned and the vector is *not* modified.